Scotland, famous for … whisky

 Spey Descent – Blending Open Canoeing on the River Spey with exclusive Malt Whisky Tasting Experiences.
 Facilitated by the Spey’s most experienced River Guide ~ who has intimate knowledge of this iconic Scottish river and its famous malt whiskies.

 Mountains and Malts – Walking, whisky & wildlife.
-Whilst others make a beeline for the highest peaks of the Cairngorms National Park we venture onto the quiet back waters of the Glenlivet area for grandstand views from deserted mountain tops.
+Whilst others make a beeline for the highest peaks of the Cairngorms National Park we venture onto the quiet back waters of the Glenlivet to explore the history of whisky producing and how it has affected the landscape.
+We’ll be rewarded with grandstand views from deserted mountain tops in this area famous for whisky production.
 This secretive area, away from the eyes of the Exciseman, was once the heart of illicit distilling territory.
 Not to fear though, whisky is now legal and a thriving industry.
 We’ll discover the world of whisky and have a chance to sample its delights along with experiencing some of Scotland’s finest mountain-scapes.

 Speyside Way – The Speyside Way runs from Buckie on the shore of the Moray Firth coast of NE Scotland, south westwards to Aviemore on the edge of the Cairngorm Mountains, a distance of approximately 65 miles.
 There is also a 15 mile spur to Tomintoul.
 The route passes numerous distilleries in Dufftown as well as Aberlour Distillery.